dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 While it's common to enforce multi-factor authentication (MFA) for normal user accounts, service user authentication must not need an extra factor.
 If you enable a second factor for the service user, this can interrupt production runs and cause a failure to clone the repository.
 In order for the OAuth access token to work, the best practice is to remove any more burden of proof of identity for service users.

-As a result, MFA must be explicity disabled in the Office 365 or Azure AD administration panel for the service user.
+As a result, MFA must be explicity disabled in the Office 365 or Microsoft Entra ID administration panel for the service user.
 Just having it "un-connected" will not be sufficient, as dbt Cloud will be prompted to set up MFA instead of allowing the credentials to be used as intended.

 **To disable MFA for a single user using the Office 365 Administration console:**

 - Go to Microsoft 365 admin center -> Users -> Active users -> Select the user -> Manage multifactor authentication -> Select the user -> Disable multi-factor authentication.

-**To use the Azure AD interface:**
+**To use the Microsoft Entra ID interface:**

-Note, this procedure involves disabling Security Defaults on AAD.
+Note, this procedure involves disabling Security Defaults on Microsoft Entra ID.

 1. Go to the AAD Admin Center.
-Scroll down to Azure Active Directory ->Manage ->Properties -> Manage Security defaults and then select **No** in "Enable Security Defaults"
+Scroll down to Microsoft Entra ID ->Manage ->Properties -> Manage Security defaults and then select **No** in "Enable Security Defaults"
 2. Select **Save**
-3. Go to **Azure Active Directory** -> Manage -> Users ->Click on the ellipsis (...) and then the Multi-Factor Authentication link.
+3. Go to **Microsoft Entra ID** -> Manage -> Users ->Click on the ellipsis (...) and then the Multi-Factor Authentication link.
 If the link is grayed out, you need to make sure you disable **Security Defaults**
 4. The link will take you to a "multi-factor authentication" page.
 5. If MFA is enabled for users, select the user(s) and select **Disable** under **Quick steps**
 6. Select **Yes** to confirm your changes